a-m4xwell/Angular-Tutorial/Notes.md

 Continue following the Tour Of Heroes Tutorial from here https://angular.io/tutorial/toh-pt1 At Edit the Hero

-Got up to part 5 of the tutorial https://angular.io/tutorial/toh-pt4 Just starting
+Got up to part 6 of the tutorial https://angular.io/tutorial/toh-pt6 Just started, only added the HTTP CLIENT MODULE to app.module.ts